jackralph/DAZN-coding-challenge/README.md

 - DELETE

-To remove a stream log in offline mode, send a DELETE request to http://localhost:3000/dev/stream, an example request body is as follows:
+To remove a stream log in offline mode, send a DELETE request to http://localhost:3000/dev/stream (the live database can also be used to test the deployed version), an example request body is as follows:

 ```bash
 {